hahacrunchyrollls/PRIVACY-POLICY/README.md

-Privacy Policy for FUJI VPN Effective Date: October 23, 2025 Developer Contact: jericoanugal12@gmail.com
+Privacy Policy for FUJI VPN Effective Date: October 24, 2025 Developer Contact: jericoanugal12@gmail.com

-FUJI VPN (“we”, “our”, or “us”) is committed to protecting your privacy.
-This Privacy Policy explains how we handle your data when you use our VPN services.
+At FUJI VPN, developed by Jerico, your privacy is our top priority.
+This Privacy Policy explains how we collect, use, and protect your information when you use our VPN services.

-1. Information We Do Not Collect
+🔐 1.
+Information We Do Not Collect
-We do not collect or store any personally identifiable information (PII) such as your name, email address, or phone number when you use FUJI VPN.

-We also do not log:
+FUJI VPN is designed to protect your privacy.
+We do not collect or store:

-Your browsing activity
+Your browsing history

-Your connection timestamps

-Your IP address
+Your IP address or DNS queries

-DNS queries or traffic destination
+Your connection timestamps or session duration

+Any data transmitted through the VPN tunnel

+We do not log or monitor your online activity.
+Your internet traffic is encrypted and remains private.

-2. Information We May Process
+📲 2.
+Information We May Collect
-To maintain and improve service quality, we may process limited, non-identifiable technical data such as:
+To provide and improve our services, we may collect:

-App crash reports
+App performance data (e.g., crash logs, connection success/failure)

-Anonymous usage statistics (e.g., session duration, server load)

-Device type and OS version
+Device information (e.g., device model, OS version) for debugging and compatibility

+Anonymous analytics to understand usage trends (optional and non-identifiable)

+We do not associate this data with any personally identifiable information.

+🛡️ 3.
+How We Use Your Information
-This data is used solely for performance optimization and troubleshooting.
+Any data we collect is used solely to:

+Ensure stable and secure VPN connections

+Improve app performance and user experience

+Fix bugs and optimize compatibility

+We do not sell, rent, or share your data with third parties.

-3. Third-Party Services
+🌍 4.
+Third-Party Services
-FUJI VPN may use third-party services (e.g., analytics or crash reporting tools) that comply with strict privacy standards.
-These services may collect anonymized data as described above but do not access or store your VPN traffic.
+FUJI VPN may use trusted third-party services (e.g., analytics or crash reporting tools) that adhere to strict privacy standards.
+These services may collect anonymized data as described above.

-4. Permissions
-FUJI VPN may request the following permissions:

-VPN Service Access: To establish secure connections

-Foreground Service: To maintain active VPN sessions while the app is running

-We do not use these permissions for any purpose other than providing core VPN functionality.

-5. Security
-We implement industry-standard security measures to protect your data and ensure your online activity remains private and encrypted.

-6. Children’s Privacy
-FUJI VPN is not intended for use by children under the age of 13.
-We do not knowingly collect data from children.

-7. Changes to This Policy
+📧 5.
+Contact and Support
+If you have questions or concerns about this Privacy Policy or your data, please contact us at: 📩 jericoanugal12@gmail.com

+🔄 6.
+Policy Updates
 We may update this Privacy Policy from time to time.
-Changes will be posted within the app or on the Play Store listing.
-Continued use of FUJI VPN after changes implies acceptance of the updated policy.
+Any changes will be posted within the app and on the Play Store listing.
+Continued use of FUJI VPN after updates implies acceptance of the revised policy.

-8. Contact Us
-If you have any questions or concerns about this Privacy Policy, please contact Jerico at: 📧 jericoanugal12@gmail.com